wsargent/docker-cheat-sheet/README.md

 If you want to run and then interact with a container, `docker start` then `docker attach` to get in (or, as of 0.9, `nsenter`).

-If you want a transient container, `docker run -rm` will remove the container after it stops.
+If you want a transient container, `docker run --rm` will remove the container after it stops.

 If you want to poke around in an image, `docker run -t -i <myimage> <myshell>` to open a tty.